-- Limiting Police Use of Force

-- Engaging Communities as Partners

-- Demilitarizing Local Police Departments

-- Sustaining and Institutionalizing Best Practices and Strategies
+- · Minimizing Police Use of Force - Demilitarization of Local Police Departments - Sustaining and Institutionalizing Best Practices and Strategies

 The first brief, presented below, explores promising practices to reduce police use of force.
-We hope these new and updated briefs will be tools for community leaders to use in conversations with local police forces and policymakers that can shape new policies to help communities including low-income communities and communities of color-become healthier, more vibrant, and safer for all to participate and prosper.
+We hope these new and updated briefs will be tools for community leaders to use in conversations with local police forces and policymakers that can shape new policies to help communities-including low-income communities and communities of color-become healthier, more vibrant, and safer for all to participate and prosper.

-Angela Glover Blackwell Founder and CEO PolicyLink
+Angela Glover Blackwell

+Founder and CEO PolicyLink

+Connie Rice

-Connie Rice Founding Co-Director Advancement Project
+Founding Co-Director Advancement Project